2400/git-lab/README.md

     git config --list
     ```

+    Record the output of this command as your answer to **Question 2**.

 3. Git includes a comprehensive help system.
 You can invoke command help by issuing the following command

     ```sh